jcaillon/valet/docs/content/docs/300.libraries/log.md

 ## log::isTraceEnabled

-Check if the trace mode is active.
+Check if the trace mode is enabled.

 Returns:

+- $?:
-- $?: 0 if trace mode (log debug level) is active, 1 otherwise.
+  - 0 if trace mode is enabled (log level is trace)
+  - 1 if disabled

 ```bash
 if log::isTraceEnabled; then printf '%s\n' "Debug mode is active."; fi